 SUI models consists of two distinct modifications to standard quantum dynamics, one allowing dynamical quantum state reduction or objective collapse and one allowing objective thermalization, both given by a (norm-preserving) quantum stochastic process on the entire Hilbert space $\mathcal{H}$ of the isolated system, given by:

 Here, as before, $\ket{\psi}$ denotes the state of a single isolated (thermodynamic) system with its standard Hamiltonian $\hat{H}$.
-Further, $d\hat{G}_\chi:=\sum_{\mu\nu} d\hat{G}_\chi^{\mu\nu}$, which is given in Eq.~\eqref{Eq:thermFinal} and generates objective quantum thermalization which allows systems to approach an appropriate notion of microcanonical equilibrium, $\hat{\chi}$, given conserved quantities.
+Further, $d\hat{G}_\chi:=\sum_{\mu\nu} d\hat{G}_\chi^{\mu\nu}$, given in Eq.~\eqref{Eq:thermFinal} generates objective quantum thermalization ensuring that isolated systems approach an appropriate notion of microcanonical equilibrium, $\hat{\chi}$, given conserved quantities.

 $d\hat{G}_{R}$ is the modified generator of wavefunction reduction.
 Various generators of different objective collapse models~\cite{Bassi_03_PhyRep,Bassi2013Review, aritro2, aritro3} may be considered, but note that all such physically viable generators are stringently constrained, requiring that both stochastic and deterministic contributions are present and related by a fluctuation dissipation relationship~\cite{aritro2,aritro3,aritroPhD}, as also seen in the OQT model before.
 Further, just like the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) which allows the equilibrium microcanonical distribution $\hat{\chi}$ to emerge in ensembles at long times, a diagonal distribution, $\hat{\rho}_\mathrm{B}$, corresponding to Born's rules in a \textit{particular basis}, emerges due to the role of $d\hat{G}_{R}$ at long times (in Eq.~\eqref{Eq:SUI} with $\hat{H}=0$ and $d\hat{G}_{\chi}=0$).